saareliad/FTPipe/README.md

     ```
     This will create, compile, and autogenerate the partitioned model and place it [here](models/partitioned).

-    _Note: some hyper-parameters in mpipe partitioning method are still hardcoded and not available as cmd options._
+    _Note: some hyper-parameters in mpipe partitioning, env and so on are still hardcoded and not available as cmd options._

 3. Register the partitioned model to the pipeline runtime.